emissions trading system eueu allowance euaeu carbonEU ETSeu ets management

 Trading places: shipping must manage new financial risks with transition to EU ETS, says OceanScore

-The concept of trading is about to take on a whole new meaning for shipping companies with implementation of the EU Emissions Trading System (EU ETS) for maritime from next year.
+The concept of trading is about to take on a whole new meaning for shipping companies with the implementation of the EU Emissions Trading System (EU ETS) for maritime from next year, marking the start of a complex transition to EU ETS compliance.
 As well as monitoring their emissions to meet reporting requirements, companies must now grapple with the complexities of carbon credit trading to manage and mitigate financial exposure to the EU ETS.

 The new regulatory regime will require the ship owner or manager, as Document of Compliance (DoC) holder, to surrender to the authorities so-called EU Allowances (EUAs), or carbon credits, corresponding to fleet emissions based on reported MRV data for the previous year.